adminkit/adminkit/README.md

 # AdminKit - Bootstrap 5 Admin Template ![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fadminkit.io%2F&text=AdminKit%20-%20Open%20Source%20Bootstrap%205%20Admin%20Template)

 A professional Admin & Dashboard template based on Bootstrap 5 that comes with hundreds of UI components, forms, tables, charts, pages and icons.
-AdminKit **does not require jQuery** and neither do the 3rd party libraries AdminKit is using.
+AdminKit **does not require jQuery** and neither does one of the 3rd party libraries AdminKit is using.

 <strong><a href="https://demo.adminkit.io/">View Demo</a> | <a href="https://github.com/adminkit/adminkit/archive/master.zip">Download ZIP</a> | <a href="https://adminkit.io/">Visit Website</a></strong>